 Check out the table below for a quick view of the various features of my recommendations for the top lightweight sleeping bags.
 Keep reading below for my detailed reviews.

-Ok so firstly I don’t recommend you run out and purchase the most lightweight sleeping bag you can find because it may not be suitable to the environment you will be sleeping in.
-There are variety of factors that you will need to consider to ensure you purchase a suitable sleeping bag.
+Ok, so firstly I don’t recommend you run out and purchase the most lightweight sleeping bag you can find because it may not be suitable for the environment you will be sleeping in.
+There are a variety of factors that you will need to consider to ensure you purchase a suitable sleeping bag.
 Before going out to purchase a super lightweight sleeping bag, consider the following factors:

-Sleeping bags are insulated to keep your warm.
-The insultation is usually in the form of either down or synthetic which is sandwiched between two layers of fabric, shell fabric on the outside and lining on the inside.
+Sleeping bags are insulated to keep you warm.
+The insulation is usually in the form of either down or synthetic materials which is sandwiched between two layers of fabric – shell fabric on the outside and lining on the inside.

-The best ultralight sleeping bags are insulated with down as down as the best warmth to weight ratio sleeping bag meaning a smaller amount of insulation is required for the same amount of a warmth as is required for synthetic insulation.
-This results in an ultra lightweight sleeping bag that takes up less room, making down the perfect choice for the best ultralight backpacking sleeping bag as a down sleeping bag can easily fit into the bottom of a backpack.
+The best ultralight sleeping bags are insulated with down, because down has the best warmth to weight ratio, meaning a smaller amount of insulation is required for the same amount of warmth as is necessary for synthetic insulation.
+This results in an ultra-lightweight sleeping bag that takes up less room.
+Making down the perfect choice for the best ultralight backpacking sleeping bag as a down sleeping bag can easily fit into the bottom of a backpack.

 The quality of down is measured by a fill power index from 400 to 900 – the higher the fill power index, the better the weight to warmth ratio of the sleeping bag.

 If using lightweight down sleeping bags, it is recommended you purchase one that has been ethically sourced.
-That means the animals have not been ill treated to produce the down for the sleeping bag.
+That means the animals have not been ill-treated to produce the down for the sleeping bag.
 Look for companies that follow the Responsible Down Standard.
 You can find a list of companies that follow this standard here.
-All the down sleeping bags for backpacking in this review are by companies that follow the Responsible Down Standard.
+All the down sleeping bags for backpacking in this review are by companies that support the Responsible Down Standard.

 If you are looking for the best cheap lightweight sleeping bag or the best value lightweight sleeping bag, you should opt for one of the lightweight synthetic sleeping bags.
-Synthetic insulated sleeping bags are so much cheaper than down as well as being quick-drying and insulates even if it gets wet.
-A synthetic insulated sleeping bag also tend to be better for people suffering allergies.
+Synthetically insulated sleeping bags are so much cheaper than down, as well as being quick-drying, and they insulate even if it gets wet.
+A synthetic insulated sleeping bag also tends to be better for people suffering allergies.

-The negative about synthetic insulated sleeping bags is that it doesn’t pack down as small as down, so not ideal when space is a premium.
+The negative about synthetically insulated sleeping bags is that it doesn’t pack down as small as down, so not ideal when space is a premium.

-Whilst you want the best light sleeping bag, more importantly you need one that will keep you warm enough.
+While you want the best light sleeping bag, more importantly, you need one that will keep you warm enough.
 Unfortunately, manufacturers don’t use a standard temperature rating system and so choosing an appropriate sleeping bag can be difficult.
-Basically, the rating is a guess as to the ideal temperature the average person will keep warm in the sleeping bag.
+Basically, the rating is a guess as to the ideal temperature; the average person will keep warm in the sleeping bag.

 The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labelling sleeping bags.
 This standard expresses temperature ratings in the following way:

 - Comfort: This is the warmth level required for a woman to sleep comfortably.
-It is based on a woman, because on average women require more insultation to stay warm than men.
+It is based on a woman because an average woman needs more insulation to stay warm than men.